Ethanol-15/NLP-GuardRail/README.md

 # NLP-GuardRail
 ## Instructions:
+For each task that has been assigned to you, create a separate python file.
 Note: You should get small models so that we can run this...
 1) Input Validation Module (IVM) + Output Validation Module
 - What should be inside this Module